thehenchnerd

 • Increased use of cholesterol-lowering statins, which interfere with the body’s ability to make testosterone.

 Men are facing an uphill battle when looking to raise or preserve natural testosterone levels.
+Our diet is out of whack and most mens strength and muscle building endeavours (a key relation to testosterone) are non existent.
 It’s harder than ever to maintain an optimal level, but not impossible, especially with the right strategy.

 Types Of Low Testosterone